froebel/reorder-columns/README.md

 - If you use sql-features, that are not yet supported by this script, they will probably be lost during execution.
 So please check you schema after running the script.

 ## Versions of Sql-Server
-Currently, this is tested in SqlServer 2017.
+Currently, this is tested in SqlServers 2016, 2017 and 2019.
 Please feel free to let me know if it works in other versions as well - or provide a patch that makes it work.